Background pattern

 • Chronic respiratory problems.

-This treatment should not be stopped abruptly, unless clearly indicated and evaluated by your doctor (see section 3).
+This treatment should not be stopped abruptly unless clearly indicated and evaluated by your doctor (see section 3).

 Children and adolescents

-Use of Nebivolol Tarbis with other medications
+Using Nebivolol Tarbis with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

--Depression medications, such as amitriptyline, paroxetine, and fluoxetine.
+• Medicines for depression, such as amitriptyline, paroxetine, and fluoxetine.

 Taking Nebivolol Tarbis with food and drinks